 Fix and flip is a great choice if you have been in the business for a long time, or consider consulting a real estate investment adviser to get proper guidance.
-You need to cherry pick the best deals from real estate auctions, hire contractors to rehab the properties, and sell them for top dollar to an investor.
+You need to cherry-pick the best deals from real estate auctions, hire contractors to rehab the properties, and sell them for top dollar to an investor.
 Rehabbing a property adds value to it.

 When you buy a property to fix and flip, the increase in its value is significant and you can profit by selling it immediately.
-Renovating the property will reap you great profit (when you sell it).
-Most investors don’t have the ability or time to take every necessary step an accomplished fix and flipper can, and will happily pay more to get a property that doesn’t require rehab.
+Renovating the property will reap great profit (when you sell it).
+Most investors don't have the ability or time to take every necessary step an accomplished fix and flipper can, and will happily pay more to get a property that doesn't require rehab.

 2. Rental Property Investment

-They not only maintain your property but also help you in finding the best-suited tenant who are vetted and would less likely default on timely rent payment.
+They not only maintain your property but also help you in finding the best-suited tenant who is vetted and would less likely default on timely rent payment.
 Click on the link to know How To Buy Rental Properties With No Money Down.

 Location is an inevitable factor in the residential real estate investing business it is further linked to various factors like employment opportunities, population, and affordability (which determines profit).
 Below listed are few locations which will justify this statement and further motivate you to look out for the best location to invest in residential real estate.

 Your first investment property can be quite lucrative if you prepare adequately.
 Before starting in Real Estate Investment, do research all about the property and location a lot.
 Using a real estate agent can help you a lot in real estate investing.
-The benefit of using a real estate agent is that they have a formal education, years of experience and neighborhood knowledge.
+The benefit of using a real estate agent is that they have a formal education, years of experience, and neighborhood knowledge.

 An agent will help in price negotiation, give you market conditions and forecasts.
 A real estate agent will help the buyer in finding the right property at a good price which is a critical factor to succeed in real estate investment.
 While hiring an agent you must find out how many transactions do they close a month/year.
 How much is the commission?
 (If you are a seller.
 Buyers aren't charged commission.)